 What should schools do to prevent sexual abuse?

-Abuse Prevention Systems provides schools with state-of-the-art tools and trainings created by attorneys who litigate sexual abuse cases, enabling schools to stay abreast of evolving state reporting, training and screening requirements.
+We provide schools with state-of-the-art tools and trainings created by attorneys who are sexual abuse experts, enabling schools to stay abreast of evolving state reporting, training and screening requirements.

 Abuse Prevention Systems school resources include: